-Sherin joined the California Housing Partnership’s Southern California team in 2016.
-As a Senior Housing Finance Consultant, she provides financial consulting, technical assistance, and training to our nonprofit and government clients.
+Sherin Bennett joined the California Housing Partnership’s Southern California team in 2016.
+As Associate Director of Training, she provides financial consulting, technical assistance, and training to our nonprofit and government partners and supports the Partnership’s training programs.
+She was promoted from Senior Housing Finance Consultant in 2020.
 Prior to joining the Partnership, Sherin was an underwriter with Chase Community Development Banking in New York City and Los Angeles, where she underwrote over $200 million in construction and permanent loans, financing over 2,350 units of affordable housing in six states.
-As a Housing Fellow with New York City’s Department of Housing Preservation and Development, Sherin created a database and methodologies to track funding sources and development outcomes of then-mayor Bloomberg’s New Housing Marketplace Plan.
-With the NYC Housing Development Corporation, she helped to close construction financing on one of the first HUD RAD/IRP conversions in the nation.
+Sherin was a Housing Fellow for the NYC Department of Housing Preservation & Development and the NYC Housing Development Corporation from 2011-2013.
+She closed construction financing on one of the first HUD RAD/IRP conversions in the nation and created a database and methodologies to track funding sources and development outcomes for then-mayor Michael Bloomberg’s New Housing Marketplace Plan.

-Sherin earned a Master of Science in Urban Public Policy Analysis and Management from the Milano School of International Affairs, Management, and Urban Policy (The New School, NYC) and a Bachelor of Fine Arts in Stage Management from the University of Illinois Urbana-Champaign.
+Sherin earned a Master of Science in Public and Urban Policy from the Milano School of Policy, Management, and Environment (The New School, NYC) and a Bachelor of Fine Arts in Stage Management from the University of Illinois Urbana-Champaign.

-Deanna joined the California Housing Partnership in 2015.
-As Housing Finance Consultant she provides financial consulting, technical assistance and training to our nonprofit and government clients throughout Southern California.
-Prior to joining the Partnership, Deanna developed low-income housing as Senior Project Manager for A Community of Friends where she managed the development of permanent supportive housing projects serving special-needs populations utilizing Low Income Housing Tax Credits, tax-exempt bonds, and various federal and local financing programs.
+Deanna Bligh joined the California Housing Partnership in 2015.
+As Senior Housing Finance Consultant she provides financial consulting, technical assistance and training to our nonprofit and government partners throughout Southern California.
+Prior to joining the Partnership, Deanna developed low-income housing as Senior Project Manager for A Community of Friends where she managed the development of permanent supportive housing projects serving special-needs populations utilizing Low Income Housing Tax Credits, tax-exempt bonds, and various federal and local financing programs for four years.
 Deanna is knowledgeable in the use of project-based operating subsidies, including project-based Section 8 and Shelter Plus Care.
 Deanna is also experienced with at-risk preservation and secondary market securitizations.
-Throughout her career, Deanna has been involved in the development of approximately 1,300 units of affordable housing totalling approximately $150 million in financing.
+Throughout her career, Deanna has been involved in the development of approximately 1,300 units of affordable housing totaling approximately $150 million in financing.

 Michael Claproth joined the California Housing Partnership in 2019.
-As Sustainable Housing Program Associate, Michael assists in developing and managing sustainable housing programs intended to increase access to energy efficient tools and practices for low-income and vulnerable communities.
+As Sustainable Housing Program Associate, Michael assists in developing and implementing sustainable housing programs to increase access to energy efficient tools and practices for low-income and vulnerable communities.

-Prior to joining the California Housing Partnership, Michael was a researcher at the USC Sol Price Center for Social Innovation where his main focus was providing support to the Homelessness Policy Research Institute through conducting research, providing data analysis, and developing policy briefs.
-In addition to researching issues of homelessness, Michael also worked to address issues of criminal justice through the Price Center’s work on Fair Chance Hiring Policies.
-Michael spearheaded a project to develop and distribute a comprehensive survey of Los Angeles employers to gather data on Fair Chance Hiring in Los Angeles.
+Prior to joining the California Housing Partnership, Michael was a researcher at the USC Sol Price Center for Social Innovation where he provided support to the Homelessness Policy Research Institute through conducting research, providing data analysis, and developing policy briefs.
+Michael also worked to address issues of criminal justice through the Price Center’s work on Fair Chance Hiring Policies, spearheading a project to develop and distribute a comprehensive survey of Los Angeles employers.
 Prior to joining the Price Center for Social Innovation, Michael worked at the San Gabriel Valley Council of Governments where he managed the SGV Go Green program – a sustainable energy program tailored for small businesses.
 His efforts on this program included developing program metrics and reporting protocols, providing education and outreach, and building program partnerships.

 Michael earned his Master of Public Administration from the University of Southern California with a Graduate Certificate in Public Policy, and holds a B.A. in Organizational Communication and Public Relations from California State University, Los Angeles.

 Ben Creed joined the California Housing Partnership in 2019.
+As Housing Finance Consultant, he provides financial consulting, technical assistance and training to our nonprofit and government partners.
 He previously worked as a project manager at West Hollywood Community Housing Corporation.
-At WHCHC, Ben contributed to eight developments in the cities of Los Angeles and West Hollywood comprising 431 units of affordable housing for low- to extremely low-income households, including 129 units for residents with special needs.
-He has experience with funding sources including CTCAC (9% and 4% LIHTC), CDLAC (tax-exempt private activity bonds), FHLBSF (AHP), HCD (MHP and IIG), CalHFA (MHSA/SNHP), LACDA/LACDC/HACoLA (NPLH, NOFA, and PBV), Brilliant Corners, LA County DHS (FHSP), LA County DMH (MHSA/SNHP), HCIDLA (HHH), HACLA (PBV), City of West Hollywood, CSH (NGF), and CCRC.
+At WHCHC, Ben contributed to eight developments in the cities of Los Angeles and West Hollywood with 431 affordable homes for low- to extremely low-income households, including 129 for residents with special needs.
+He has secured or managed over $75 million in public and private funding sources, including Low Income Housing Tax Credits, private activity bonds, AHP, MHP, IIG, NPLH, HHH, Section 8 Project Based Vouchers, local general funds, and conventional financing.
 Prior to WHCHC, Ben worked in operations and finance at The California Wellness Foundation in Los Angeles and the Charles H. Revson Foundation in New York City.
-He is a longtime volunteer advocate for safe and sustainable transportation.

 A graduate of the Local Initiatives Support Corporation (LISC) Basic and Advanced Housing Development Training Institute (HDTI), Ben has an M.A. in Spanish Language and Translation from NYU Madrid and a B.A. in Urban Studies and Hispanic Studies from Vassar College.
 He was raised in Mitchell-Lama affordable housing in New York City.